 Source:https://dribbble.comFor all food delivery apps tracking customer, location is crucial to detect the distance and accordingly assessing the delivery time.
 Based on the location of the customers the list of delivery restaurants will be provided.
 The distance will also help the app to calculate delivery charges if there is any.
 Now for tracking user location different food delivery app have different approaches.
 Let’s take the example of three popular food delivery apps, namely, Zomato, Swiggy and Uber Eats.

 Zomato: This food delivery app makes it mandatory to switch on the device location tracker.
 Zomato also helps in validating the location with manual input and in most cases, it doesn’t make a big deviation for the delivery person to reach the customer’s place easily.
 The best thing is, Zomato covers more areas and interior city localities for their service.
 But when the app tracks location, it takes a serious toll in the battery power.

 When you switch on the location, Zomato is pretty good in auto-detecting your location.
-In spite of a little too cluttered in a UI for food app, it is actually the most effective and the app offers a pretty useful search bar.
+In spite of a little too cluttered in a UI for a food app, it is actually the most effective and the app offers a pretty useful search bar.

 Swiggy: Swiggy allows you to place an order right away without making it mandatory to allow location tracking.
 But the app keeps warning you if you have not selected location through location tracking feature of the device.
 The blue screen continues to warn you for selecting location first.